OndrejSladky/kmercamel/README.md

 The versions with AC use Aho-Corasick automaton.
 Default `greedy`.
 - `-d value_of_d` - d_max used in pseudosimplitigs.
 Default 5.
 - `-s` - if provided do not print the resulting superstring, but rather stats about it.
 If not print the superstring - capital letters indicate that at given position, a k-mer starts.
+- `-c` - treat k-mer and its reverse complement as equal.
 - `-h` - print help.

 For example: